sashadev-sky/ADT-Guide/README.md

 ### Implementations

 1\) **Array-Based Set**
-- Use an array as storage
+- Use an array as storage for contiguously stored data
 - Don't allow it to be indexed into
+- Elements aren't required to be hashable in this case
+- Goal is a smaller data structure with few allocations

 - **Time Complexity**

 Method    | Avg.
 Case |Worst Case | Best Case  | Notes